Your Reality Check For Trail Riding This Winter…

 The Downside of the New Normal Challenge

-Yeah, every snowmobiler knows that our time actually riding the trails is very low risk for virus transmission.
-But the danger increases significantly when we stop for rest breaks, fuel, food and lodgings.
+Yeah, every snowmobiler knows that our time actually riding snowmobile trails is very low risk for virus transmission.
+But the danger increases when we stop for rest breaks, fuel, food and lodgings.
 Either while trailering to snow or during our ride.
 In fact, it goes up anytime we interact closely or unprotected with each other.
 Or with service providers or local residents.

 Especially with so many snowmobilers coming from higher risk urban areas to ride in and around small rural communities that are mostly virus-free.
 Sure, these towns need our winter business.
 But do you really think the locals want our dollars at the expense of getting sick from careless snowmobilers?
 Not a chance.